melvincarvalho/userguide/README.md

 1. Display the dropdown menu in the top-right corner of the Data Browser by clicking your Profile photo.
 2. Select the appropriate menu option.

-_Tip: Alternatively, you can access some of the context-free functionality by clicking the Solid logo in the Data Browser header, and then click the appropriate tab._
+_**Tip:** Alternatively, you can access some of the context-free functionality by clicking the Solid logo in the Data Browser header, and then click the appropriate tab._

 ### Show your profile
-You can view how other people see your profile.
+You can view your profile as other people will see it.

 To view your public profile:
 1. Select **Show your profile** from the dropdown menu.